learn-co-curriculum/java-mod-6-spring-mvc-intro/README.md

 ## Conclusion

 We have learned about the MVC architecture and how it is implemented in Spring.
-In the next few lessons, we will building our own API with Spring Web.
+In the next few lessons, we will create our own API with the Spring Web dependency.